AGlanborgBTH/MVC-report/README.md

   A library page, containing pictures and information regarding characters.
 This page was made to display how an database can be implemented into the work

   A proj page, containing the final project of the course.
 This page was made for displaying the techinques and methods used troughout the course

-The project is only used as a display of understanding the course material and is not meant to become anything big or anything for the public